mlfernandez/proyecto4Backend/README.md

 const router = require("express").Router();
 const moviesController = require("../controllers/moviesController");
 ```
-We have one for each Series and Movies, this is a example of one of this to search Top Rated Movies:
+We have one for each Series and Movies, this is a example of one of this to search Top Rated Movies.

 ```javascript
 router.get("/", async (req, res) => {